The Complete Guide To The Fish River Canyon

 Gaiters come in many forms and sizes.
 They are basically a barrier device that covers the top of your running shoe or hiking boot that prevents sand, small stones and leaves from getting inside your footwear while you are hiking.
 Some provide waterproof protection as well.

-We have recently done a review on AR Mini Gaiters and we again wore these gaiters while doing the Fish River Canyon hike for the second time.
+We have recently done a review on AR Mini Gaiters and we again wore these gaiters while doing the Fish River Canyon hike for the second and third time.
 You can read our review here.
 Although the AR Mini Gaiters came loose from their velcro strips on a few occasions, neither Belinda nor I had any sand come into our hiking boots.
-This was, in our opinion, largely the reason why neither of us had any significant blistering.
+The later versions of these gaiters do not have velcro strips which has largely solved that issue.
+These gaiters, in our opinion, were largely the reason why neither of us had any significant blistering.
 I had no blisters and Belinda had one or two minor ones, which only appeared on the last day.
-These gaiters are far more comfortable and less cumbersome than the usual plastic gaiters traditionally used for hiking.
+These gaiters are far more comfortable and less cumbersome than the usual plastic or canvas gaiters traditionally used for hiking.
 We both consider gaiters an essential piece of equipment for the Fish River Canyon hike.

-We are in no way affiliated to AR Gaiters, but find their product to be extremely durable and fit-for purpose.
+We are in no way affiliated to AR Gaiters, (we probably should be!) but we find their product to be extremely durable and fit-for purpose.
 You can order them online here.

 3. First Aid Kit Essentials